Internships and Course Credit

 A Successful Job Search

-The Computer Science department maintains a listing of jobs and internships as a service to its undergraduate students and alumni.
+The Computer Science department maintains a listing of jobs and internships on its social media pages as a service to its undergraduate students and alumni.
 Positions and career assistance are also provided by the Career Center.
 Faculty can help students with questions, and career assistance is also provided by the Career Center.
 Students are encouraged to attend the resume and professionalism workshops held throughout the academic year.

 Graduates Go Many Places